QuentinRa/blog.quentinra.dev/maths/probabilities/index.md

   means an impossible event.
 * $Card(E) = |E| = \\#E$ is the cardinal of
   a set E, meaning the number of elements.

+We are calling **elementary events**, events sets made of only one outcome (singletons) in the sample space.

 <hr class="sl">